Zara Larsson: 2008–2011: Career beginnings on Swedish television

 Larsson won the 2008 season of Talang, the Swedish adaptation of Got Talent, at the age of 10, winning 500,000 kronor.
 "My Heart Will Go On", the song she sang in the final, originally sung by Celine Dion, was later released that year as Larsson's debut single, charting at the official Swedish Singles Chart, Sverigetopplistan, for six consecutive weeks and peaking there at number seven for one week.
 She started singing on Sommarkrysset ("The Summer Cross"), another Swedish TV program.

-Between December 2009 and January 2010, Larsson participated in a reality TV series called Jag ska bli stjärna (English: "I shall become a star") where she and other young Swedish talents got help on the difficult road to international fame and success.
-She was managed by Laila Bagge, and they flew to Los Angeles in the United States where they visited and talked with Disney and the three big record label companies - Universal Music Group, Sony Music, and Warner Music Group - but she did not get a contract offer anywhere, which Larsson later attributed to her age at that time.
+Between December 2009 and January 2010, Larsson participated in a reality TV series called Jag ska bli stjärna where she and other young Swedish talents got help on the difficult road to international fame and success.
+She was managed by Laila Bagge, and they flew to Los Angeles in the United States where they visited and talked with Disney and the three big record label companies (Universal Music Group, Sony Music, and Warner Music Group) but did not get a contract offer anywhere, which Larsson later attributed to her age at that time.